soobinrho/soobinrho/README.md

 <br>
 <br>

-This is a 2023 [HackMIT](https://hackmit.org/) and [Call for Code](https://developer.ibm.com/callforcode/) project, a map created to help beekeepers save bees.
+This is a 2023 [HackMIT](https://hackmit.org/) and [Call for Code](https://developer.ibm.com/callforcode/) project, a map created to help beekeepers save their bees.
 Special thanks to Keith Robert from The Valley Hive in California, my favorite beekeeper.

 <br>